tklarryonline/tklarryonline.github.io/_drafts/better-jekyll-life-with-thor.md

 end
 {% endhighlight %}

-Now you can run the desire command `thor post:new` and watch it works.
+Now you can run the desire command `thor post:draft` and watch it works.

 ## Adding extra behaviors